dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 ### Step 4 - Your existing configuration

- I personally use Home Assistant packages folder.
-With packages you have a way to include different components, or different configuration parts  [Read more about it here](https://www.home-assistant.io/docs/configuration/packages/).

->**I don't want to use HA packages, I will use and keep my `configuration.yaml` file**
+>**I have my full existing config in the `configuration.yaml` file**
 >
 >Okay then you are already set.
-You can checkout `configuration-sample.yaml` for some inspiration on how a this file can look in combination with Dwains Theme.
+If you had some code under the `homeassistant:` line and want this back, then place it back under the following line `# If you had any important strings before in homeassistant: place them back here below`.

->**I'm using already HA packages folder or want to know how to use it:**
+>**I'm using HA packages folder**
 >
->I included a sample folder for this in my theme it's called `user-package-sample` you can rename this folder to your own name.
-After this adjust the content of it and copy this folder to the `packages/` folder.
->
->*NOTE: Read the content of the `user-package-sample` folder to get a understanding how it works.*
+> If you already are using HA packages, then you know how to work with it.
+Please make sure your `configuration.yaml` is correct and has then `packages: !include_dir_named packages/` under the `homeassistant:` line.

 ### Step 5 - Configure Dwains Theme

 To configure/build the theme you need to edit the files in the folder `dwains-theme/configs/`.
-When you open these file you see some examples commented-out.
+When you open these file you see some examples commented-out, only uncomment the lines you want to use!
 If you want to know how you need to configure these files, go to the [Configure Dwains Theme](../configuration/index.md) page.

 ### Step 6 - Restart Home Assistant